esphome/esphome-docs/components/lvgl.rst

 Colors
 ******

-Colors can be specified anywehere in the LVGL configuartion either by referencing a preconfigured :ref:`ESPHome color <config-color>` ID, or by represennting directly in hexadecimal format.
+Colors can be specified anywhere in the LVGL configuration either by referencing a preconfigured :ref:`ESPHome color <config-color>` ID, or by representing directly in hexadecimal format.
 Eg. ``0xFF0000`` for red.

 .. _lvgl-opa:

 Opacity
 *******

-Various parts of the widgets (like bacground, borders etc.) support opacity.
+Various parts of the widgets (like background, borders etc.) support opacity.
 It can be overridden with a string: ``TRANSP`` for fully transparent, ``COVER`` for fully opaque, or percentage between ``0%`` and ``100%``.
-Actual default values depend on widgget specifics.
+Actual default values depend on widget specifics.

 .. _lvgl-fonts: